 Some marketers today think that target audiences, especially the most desirable ones, have fled to the land of digital and social media.
 The new channels flooding that landscape seemingly every day help reinforce that thinking.

 But this line of reasoning has a couple of flaws.
 Let’s expose them.

 Which Is the Right Rabbit Hole?

-Even if your prospects were living exclusively digital lives, how would you find them?
+Even if your prospects were living only digital lives, how would you find them?
 With the number of options available, you couldn’t possibly cover enough of them to make sure you are reaching your prospects successfully.
 Platforms come and go, and their popularity ebbs and flows.
 Yesterday’s “go-to” channel is abandoned today.
 And something new comes tomorrow.

 You can diversify as much as possible across that new media landscape, but do you know which channels are best?
 If you email a prospect, you might be deleted as spam.
 If you bother them on social media, you may be regarded as an intrusion.
-And the most likely scenario is that you’ll miss them anyway.
+And the most likely scenario is that you’ll miss them, anyway.

 People Use Print to Make Buying Decisions

 Today’s consumers use social media for conversation and interaction.
 And to be sure, they use it for gathering information and opinions prior to a possible purchase.
 But they don’t do the buying on social media.
 That’s where print marketing comes into play.

 As I mentioned last week, even millennials like and depend upon print marketing materials to finalize purchase decisions.
 They look forward to catalogs, use coupons and retail flyers, and purchase items based on printed direct mail pieces they receive.